• Skip to main content

 Did you make this recipe?
 I want to see!Mention @realandvibrant and tag #realandvibrant.

-• Skillet chocolate chip cookie with ice cream and two spoons.
+• Mini skillet cookie with a scoop of ice cream and spoon.

 391 shares